icecube45/Dash_InfinitiG37/README.md

 It is likely that this plugin works with other years of G37, or even across the Nissan/Infiniti lines.
-However I make no garuntees.
+However I make no guarantees.